mamaOcoder/2024candidates_project/docs/2_Graphs.md

 With this method, we created two dictionaries: one to store all the clean hyperlinks found on each candidate's page and another to store hyperlinks from a candidate's page that point to other candidates' pages.
 Iterating on the items of the latter dictionary, we constructed the edges of the corresponding hyperlink graphs (for Senate and House candidates).

+Note that the list of candidates was expanded to include eight Presidents, as they bridged otherwise disconnected parts of the hyperlink graphs.
+This is demonstrated in the following tables of Elementary Graph Statistics, which compare the statistics with and without the Presidents.

 ### 2.2.
 Building the Graphs

 For this purpose, we were using the Python library [NetworkX](https://networkx.org/), which is designed for the creation, manipulation, and study of complex networks.
 Both the Senate candidate’s graph (Gs) and the House candidate’s graph (Gh) were initiated as a NetworkX digraph (directed graph).
 Each candidate was represented by his/her Wikipedia page as a node in their respective graph, and the hyperlinks between their Wikipedia pages (nodes) were represented as edges connecting these nodes.